joaopetreli/gobelisk/README.md

 ### How do I connect to a server running Asterisk Manager API?

-It is possible to connect to a server running Asterisk Manager API through the function `Connect` inside the `manager` package, like depicted bellow:
+It is possible to connect to a server running Asterisk Manager API through the function `Connect` inside the `manager` package, like depicted below:

     package main